Marguerite Carrillo

 4 Credits

 The New Signers Program is an intensive, fast-paced, summer pre-college experience designed for newly admitted deaf and hard-of-hearing students who have little or no prior skill in American Sign Language.
 Through a variety of learning experiences such as lectures, small group activities, and evening activities where students interact with other deaf and hard-of-hearing individuals, students will learn how to use ASL to communicate in real-world conversations and situations that are likely to occur on the college campus.
-Students will reach at a Novice-Low to Novice-Mid ASL level as recognized by American Council on the Teaching of Foreign Languages.
+Students will reach at a Novice-Low to Novice-Mid ASL level as recognized by the American Council on the Teaching of Foreign Languages.
 Interactive evening activities provide opportunities for students to be immersed in deaf culture.
 Students will also prepare self-reflection journals in which they document their development as signers and members of the Deaf community.

 NASL-230